microsoftgraph/microsoft-graph-docs/concepts/generatecertificate.md

 Your certificate is now ready to upload to the Azure Portal.
 Once uploaded, you can retrieve the certificate thumbprint for use to authenticate your application.

-## Option 2: Generate and export your public certificate with it's private key
+## Option 2: Create and export your public certificate with it's private key

 In an elevated PowerShell prompt, run the following command and leave the PowerShell console session open.
 Replace `{certificateName}` with name you wish to give your certificate.